yashprit/paperworld3d/README.md

 * Game AI - Steering Behaviours, Decision Making etc. etc. allow you to create complex behaviours for NPCs.
 * Multiple controller support.
 More than just mouse and keys - use the wiimote, a custom joystick - even your iPhone!
 * Connect it all together.
 Provide specific clients for each platform for the same game.
 Use each platform for its strengths.

+## Roadmap for development of the engine.
+* Version 0.2
+  * Refactor front-end to use Prana framework for injecting dependancies.
+  * Rewrite build process to remove 3rd party library sources - just include swc for compile-time linking and swf for runtime loading.
+  * Refactor server build to run as an application layer on top of jedai.
+  * Unversioned Features

+* Implement Heirachical Grids for collision culling.
+  * Collision response system.
+  * Add database support (Hibernate).
+  * Abstract engine support - so no reliance on Papervision.
+  * AI Steering behaviours and steering pipeline implementation
+  * Server-side AI library - State Machine, Scripting etc.